-Genji Siraisi grew up in Brooklyn, the son of a visual artist from Japan and a history professor from England.
-At 15, as the drummer for the punk band Nastyfacts, he was performing in NYC clubs such as Max’s Kansas City, CBGB’s, and The Peppermint Lounge.
-In 2006 a copy of an original pressing of the band’s 45″ single “Drive My Car” sold for $142.58 on Ebay.
-As a teenager while out seeing The Dead Boys, James Chance & the Contortions, Defunkt and Bad Brains on his own Genji was also exposed to other worlds of music with his father who would take him to see the likes of Oscar Peterson, Max Roach, Philly Jo Jones, Elvin Jones, Ornette Coleman, Roy Haynes, McCoy Tyner, Sam Rivers, the NY Philharmonic, Fela Kuti, Bob Marley and King Sunny Ade.
+Born and raised in Brooklyn, the son of a visual artist from Japan and a history professor from England, Genji began performing in NYC clubs such as Max’s Kansas City, CBGB’s, and The Peppermint Lounge at the age of 15, as the drummer for the punk band Nastyfacts.
+[In 2006 a copy of an original pressing of the band’s 1980 45″ single “Drive My Car” sold for $142.58 on Ebay.]
+As a teenager while out seeing The Dead Boys, James Chance & the Contortions, Defunkt and Bad Brains with his friends, Genji was also exposed to other worlds of music with his father who would take him to see the likes of Oscar Peterson, Max Roach, Philly Jo Jones, Elvin Jones, Ornette Coleman, Roy Haynes, McCoy Tyner, Sam Rivers, the NY Philharmonic, Fela Kuti, Bob Marley and King Sunny Adé.

 In the following years Genji became an audio engineer and producer working in some of New York’s top studios of the day including The Record Plant and Greene Street.
 In the early ’90’s he joined the underground neo-soul group Repercussions and co-produced their record for Warner Bros with veteran producer Gary Katz (Steely Dan).
-During this time, he was also the house drummer for the legendary downtown, weekly party, Giant Step, playing alongside some of New York’s most celebrated DJs, MCs and musicians.
-Genji wrote and produced the first Giant Step single “Satsuki” for 8Ball records giving him the opportunity to work with dance groove veterans Danny Tenaglia and DJ Jazzy Nice.
-His image and drumming was used in the original Yo!MTV Raps theme bumper for which he was also a co-writer and c0-producer.
+During this time, he became the house drummer for the legendary Giant Step parties in downtown Manhattan, playing alongside some of New York’s most celebrated DJs, MCs, and musicians.
+Genji wrote and produced the first Giant Step single Satsuki for 8Ball records giving him the opportunity to work with dance groove veterans Danny Tenaglia and DJ Jazzy Nice.
+His image and drumming were used in the original Yo!MTV Raps theme bumper for which he was also a co-writer and co-producer.

 Genji co-founded the Latin/Jazz/Hip Hop/Disco band Groove Collective, co-producing their six albums, traveling the world on numerous tours and receiving a Grammy Nomination for Best Contemporary Jazz Album for the album People People Music Music.
-In the early days Groove Collective played at many of the favorite NYC downtown clubs like Nell’s, Tramps, Irving Plaza, Wetlands, knitting Factory as well as at David Macuso’s famous loft parties securing their place in the New York underground dance music scene.
-As a touring musician Genji has played many of the major Jazz Festivals and hundreds of clubs around the world.
-In the studio he has also worked with Masters at Work, Digital Underground, Chucho Valdez, Indie Arie, Rick Derringer, and Bob Power.
-On drums he backed up Tupac for MTV Live Jams (voted #2 live rap performance for two consecutive years).
-For the Red Hot+ series he played drums with Pharaoh Sanders, Ramsey Lewis, Digable Planets, Last Poets, Don Cherry, Tony Williams, Natalie Merchant, Lester Bowie and Duncan Sheik.
-Among many others he has performed live with The Sugar Hill Gang, Rahzel, Pharcyde, Branford Marsalis, Fred Wesley, Ultra Nate, Lisa Shaw, Carlos “Patato” Valdes, Jody Whatley and Bernie Worrell.
-He has shared the bill with James Brown, The Ohio Players, Tito Puente, Dave Mathews, Maceo Parker, Bad Brains, Isaac Hayes, BB King, Wide Spread Panic and many others.
+In the early days, Groove Collective played at many of the favorite NYC clubs like Nell’s, Tramps, Irving Plaza, Wetlands, Webster Hall, Knitting Factory, as well as at David Mancuso’s famous loft parties, securing the band’s place in the New York underground dance music scene.
+Over his career, Genji has performed at major jazz festivals and venues around the world, and worked in the studio with Masters at Work, Digital Underground, Chucho Valdez, Curtis Mayfield, Tom Browne, Rick Derringer, and Bob Power, among others.
+On drums, he played with Tupac Shakur for MTV Live Jams (voted #2 live rap performance) and for the Red Hot+ series with Pharaoh Sanders, Ramsey Lewis, Digable Planets, Last Poets, Don Cherry, Tony Williams, Natalie Merchant, Lester Bowie, and Duncan Sheik.
+Among others, he has performed live with The Sugar Hill Gang, Rahzel, Pharcyde, Branford Marsalis, Fred Wesley, Ultra Nate, Lisa Shaw, Carlos “Patato” Valdes, Jody Watley, and Bernie Worrell.
+Genji has also shared the bill with people such as James Brown, The Ohio Players, Tito Puente, Dave Mathews, Maceo Parker, Bad Brains, Isaac Hayes, BB King, and Wide Spread Panic.

-Genji continues to live and work in New York City with his wife and two children and is currently spearheading the creation the Museum of Music & Entertainment in New York City (MOMENT NYC)
+Genji resides in New York City’s Lower East Side with his wife and two children.
+He is currently spearheading the creation of the Museum of Music & Entertainment in New York City (MOMENT NYC)